Quick Answer: Why is your content not getting reach?

 - Purge Ghost Followers: Manually (and slowly) remove bot accounts or inactive followers to artificially boost your engagement rate percentage.

 - Adopt a Hybrid Paid Approach: Use organic content as a testing ground.
-Once a post shows above-average organic traction, immediately put a small ad budget behind it to break past the algorithm’s 5% cap.
+Once a post shows above-average organic traction, utilize a documented organic vs paid growth strategy by putting a small ad budget behind it to break past the algorithm’s 5% cap.

-The internet has evolved from an information-retrieval system into a recommendation and answer engine.
-To get reach, stop writing for volume and start engineering your content for clarity, credibility, and immediate value.
+The internet has evolved from a simple information-retrieval system into a recommendation and answer engine.
+To get reach in 2026, stop writing for sheer volume and start engineering your content for clarity, credibility, and immediate value.